DavidAnderson684/simba-plugin-manager-updater/README.md

 This class is an updates checker and UI for WordPress plugins that are hosted using the Simba Plugin Manager plugin.

+It is intended for plugins that require the supply of access credentials (a customer email address and password) to gain access to updates.
+For plugins that are available to everyone, you should instead use Yahnis Elsts' plugin update class without any modifications: https://github.com/YahnisElsts/plugin-update-checker

 ## How to use this class

 ### 1. Add Yahnis Elsts's plugin update class

-Check out a copy of Yahnis' Elsts's plugin update class, and place it in a subdirectory "puc", relative to where this class is housed.
+Check out a copy of Yahnis' Elsts' plugin update class, and place it in a subdirectory "puc", relative to where this class is housed.

 https://github.com/YahnisElsts/plugin-update-checker